GridZone/gridzone-governance/README.md

 <dl>
   <dt>GridZone</dt>
-  <dd>The GridZone token (ZONE).
+  <dd>GridZone.io (ZONE) governance token.
 Holders of this token have the ability to govern the protocol via the governor contract.</dd>
 </dl>

 <dl>